crimethinc/website/docs/development-data.md

-# Site’s running locally, but there are no articles?
+# Site’s running locally, but no articles are showing

 Stop the server, [seed the database](/#database-seed-script), then run the server script again.
 This will import (scrubbed) production data into your local development database.